+Community members are responsible for their own health and the health of others around them.
 Due to the responsibility of campus community members to get vaccinated and to receive boosters, to wear masks when necessary, to test following exposure or when symptoms are present, and to provide a timeline and accurate contact tracing, the College has been able to have low rates of transmission on campus.

 Following CDC guidance, individuals who have been exposed to someone with COVID-19 should make arrangements to be tested 5 days after the exposure and wear a mask for 10 days.
 Individuals who develop symptoms after an exposure should be tested as soon as possible.
 Students who are symptomatic can be seen by a medical provider and tested at Hood Health Services located in the Toll House Urgent Care building.
+Employees who are symptomatic should be seen by their medical provider.

 Have you tested positive for COVID-19?